microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Webview localhost option 2 - Use asExternalUri

 VS Code 1.40 introduced the `vscode.env.asExternalUri` API to allow extensions to forward local HTTP and HTTPS requests remotely in a programmatic way.
-If you intend to **only serve up content in an iframe**, you can use this API to support VS Code and Visual Studio Online's browser-based editor.
+If you intend to **only serve up content in an iframe**, you can use this API to support VS Code and VS Online's browser-based editor.

-> **Note:** Currently the forwarding mechanism in Visual Studio Online's browser-based editor only supports **http and https requests**.
+> **Note:** Currently the forwarding mechanism in VS Online's browser-based editor only supports **http and https requests**.
 Web sockets will not work even if served up in forwarded web content or used in JavaScript code.
-However, the Remote Development and Visual Studio Online extensions for VS Code itself do not have this limitation.
+However, the Remote Development and VS Online extensions for VS Code itself do not have this limitation.

 To start, update the `engines.vscode` value in `package.json` to at least 1.40 and make sure you have the [correct VS Code API typings](/api/get-started/extension-anatomy#extension-manifest) installed: